Welcome to the Birmingham of the Future

 Costing £200 million, the building will be ready for occupation in 2019, although no tenants have been officially announced.

 This is just a selection of what is on the horizon for Birmingham.
 As investment floods into the city, the skyline fills with cranes, building the next wave of developments.
-Birmingham in 10 years time will be unrecognisable from the city we know today.
+The future of Birmingham will be unrecognisable from the city we know today.

 Stay Ahead of the Property Market: Newsletter